sveinbjornt/iceaddr/README.md

 ### Find closest placenames

-Given a set of WGS84 coordinates, the `nearest_placename()` function returns a list of the nearest placenames in the database:
+Given a set of WGS84 coordinates, the `nearest_placenames()` function returns a list of the nearest placenames in the database:

 ```python